LunaticLeo/06_Code_Test/README.md

 # Code-Try
-hi this is the collection of all language try file
+hi this is the collection of all language I used